cloudevents/spec/http-protocol-binding.md

 request or response body using an [event format](#14-event-formats) that supports batching.

-In the _multipart_ content mode several events are sent into a single HTTP request or response body allowing to represent, on each part, an event or in binary mode or in structured mode.
+In the _multipart_ content mode several events are sent in a single HTTP request or response body allowing to represent, on each part, an event in binary mode or in structured mode.

 ### 1.4.
 Event Formats